 Among many other things, mesenchymal stem cells from the umbilical cord tissue are known to help reduce inflammation, modulate the immune system and secrete factors that help the central nervous system to regenerate.

 Because HUCT stem cells are less mature than other cells, the body’s immune system is unable to recognize them as foreign and therefore they are not rejected.
-We’ve treated hundreds of patients with umbilical cord stem cells and there has never been a single instance rejection (graft vs. host disease).
+We’ve performed thousands of procedures with umbilical cord stem cells and there has never been a single instance rejection.
 HUCT stem cells also proliferate/differentiate more efficiently than “older” cells, such as those found in the bone marrow and therefore, they are considered to be more “potent”.

 *All donated cords are the by-products of normal, healthy births.
 Each cord is carefully screened for sterility and infectious diseases under International Blood Bank standards.